 \section{Theory}

 \citet{hongAsymptoticDistributionTheory2005} have proved that the relative entropy of pairwise variable \( (X_{t}, X_{t-j}) \) has a normal limiting distribution.
-The basic idea of~\citet{hongAsymptoticDistributionTheory2005}'s proof is to decompose the relative entropy into some different items, then expand each item to different parts by neglecting the smaller ones.
+The basic idea of~\citet{hongAsymptoticDistributionTheory2005}'s proof is to decompose the relative entropy into a few terms, followed by splitting each term into different parts and by neglecting the parts of smaller orders.
 Heuristically, the main parts can be expressed by the \textit{U}-statistics.
-By discussing the limiting distribution of these \textit{U}-statistics, they finally established consistency theory of relative entropy for pairwise variables.
+By discussing the limiting distribution of these \textit{U}-statistics, they finally established the consistency theory of relative entropy for pairwise variables.

 In this section, we develop a consistency theory of the relative entropy for \( m \) consecutive variables.
-By using their proving skills and ideas, we show that the limiting distribution of consecutive variable is Gaussian as well if \( m \) has an upper bound, say \( M \).
+By using their proving skills and ideas, we show that the limiting distribution of consecutive variables is Gaussian as well if \( m \) has an upper bound, say \( M \).
 The framework of our proof is very similar to that of~\citet{hongAsymptoticDistributionTheory2005}'s proof.
 Hence, the notations and most Lemmas and Theorems below originate from the theory and Appendix in~\citet{hongAsymptoticDistributionTheory2005}.
-However, our theory is not a straightforward extension from pairwise variables to \( m \) consecutive variable.
+However, our theory is not a straightforward extension from pairwise variables to \( m \) consecutive variables.
 There are some key points that need to be emphasized in our theory because they are different from those in~\citet{hongAsymptoticDistributionTheory2005}'s proof.
 In the following Theorems, Lemmas as well as their proofs in Appendix~\ref{sec:consistency_of_rlen}, we will highlight these key points where they need to be emphasized.